+- · Career Exploration: Child Care Industry (p.
+79)

-- ECE Preschool Assistant Teacher (p.
+- · ECE Preschool Assistant Teacher (p.
+46)

+- ECE Preschool Teacher (p.
+47)

+- ECE Infant Care Teacher (p.
+43)

+- ECE Preschool Director (p.
 44)

-- · ECE Preschool Teacher (p.
-45)

-- · ECE Infant Care Teacher (p.
-41)

-- ECE Preschool Director (p.
-42)

-ECE Infant Care Teacher
+ECE Infant Care Teacher Certificate of Completion

 The Early Childhood Education (ECE) Infant Care Teacher certificate is designed, as an optional level in a series of certificate options, to prepare students for entry into childcare and education support in a variety of state licensed facilities including preschool and childcare center.
 In addition to the requirements of completing seven core courses, students can be expected to learn the following: theories, principles and practices of an infant/toddler program.
 Content includes respectful and responsive caregiving, licensing and regulation issues, philosophy, infant and family needs, activities and routines, and enriching, safe, healthy environments with an emphasis on developmentally appropriate, culturally sensitive care in group settings.
 Students completing these courses will meet the requirements of the Department of Social Services to work in a licensed private preschool or childcare center as a fully qualified infant care teacher.